RedisLabs/redislabs-docs/content/modules/redisjson/active-active.md

 The following conflict resolution rules show how Active-Active databases resolve conflicts for various RedisJSON commands.

-### Create versus create
+### Assign different types to a key

 **Conflict**

-Two instances concurrently assign a new JSON document to the same key with `JSON.SET`.
+Two instances concurrently assign values of different types to the same key within a JSON document.

+For example:

+Instance 1 assigns a map to a key within a JSON document.

+Instance 2 assigns an array to the same key.

 **Resolution type**